Swan/Eggplants/README.md

 var osuAPI = "";
 ```

-* Lastly, use PM2 or any other tool you'd like for running it. or if you're hosting locally, just run with node app.js.
+* Lastly, use PM2 or any other tool you'd like for running it. or if you're hosting locally, just run with:
+    `node app.js`

 # LICENSE